'nglesq' is the title of a linguistic project I've been working on that I want to showcase for you upon this page

 ("Happy Birthday to you!")

-The above usage of such as sz in yeirsz serves as a temporary bridge to having a symbol that expresses the phoneme of "sz", an "s" sound (as with "snake") simultaneous with a "z" sound (as with "zebra") which I sketched below using Canva.com's design tools (and via the word "ads", adsz in nglesq):
+the above usage of such as sz in yeirsz serves as a temporary bridge to having a symbol that expresses the phoneme of "sz", an "s" sound (as with "snake") simultaneous with a "z" sound (as with "zebra") which I sketched below using Canva.com's design tools (and via the word "ads", adsz in nglesk):

 This and more remains to be done for you (yuu), website guest, so that satisfyingly readable nglesq versions accompany each of this site's pages (at a minimum!).